mmucklo/dbal/UPGRADE.md

 # Upgrade to 4.4

+## Deprecated overwriting foreign key constraints

+Adding a foreign key constraint with a name that matches an existing one, whether explicitly specified or auto-generated, has been deprecated.
+In order to replace an existing constraint, drop it first via `dropForeignKey()`.

 ## Deprecated `View` features

 The `View` constructor has been marked as internal.
 Use `View::editor()` to instantiate an editor and